-One of the world's great drinkers, a buddy of hellraisers Richard Harris and Richard Burton, as well as the most-nominated lead actor never to win an Academy Award, Peter O'Toole is said to have been born in Connemara, Ireland, this day in 1932.
+One of the world's great drinkers, a buddy of hellraisers Richard Harris and Richard Burton, and the most-nominated lead actor never to win an Academy Award, Peter O'Toole is said to have been born in Connemara, Ireland, this day in 1932.
 O'Toole died aged 81 on 14th December 2013 and his memorial plaque in St Paul's, the Actors' Church in Covent Garden, reads "Good night and joy be with you all."

 After his heartthrob days were gone, O'Toole played the celebrated lush Jeffrey Bernard on the West End stage.
 Yet his own exploits were legendary in their own right.
 O' Toole once went out for a drink in Paris and woke up in Corsica, and advised a young Michael Caine never to ask what he had done the night before - "it's better not to know".